 - 14 days paid holiday (respite) per year, so you can have a rest from fostering.

-- Training in all aspects of looking after troubled children and specific opportunities to develop your skills and specialist interests
+- Training in all aspects of looking after troubled young people and specific opportunities to develop your skills and specialist interests

 - Regular workshops to keep your knowledge up to date